-K&S was a label started by Kurt Glemser (who started the original 'Hot Wacks' bootleg guide primarily by copying the entries in John Wizardo’s notebook of his private collection), operating out of Canada they released a mixture of their own original titles and re-issues of other labels bootlegs, normally re-pressing them from the original plates in small runs on coloured vinyl.
+K&S was a label started by Kurt Glemser operating out of Canada they released a mixture of their own original titles and re-issues of other labels bootlegs, normally re-pressing them from the original plates in small runs on coloured vinyl.
 Kurt published two little known bootleg discographies - "Bootlegs" (March, 1973) and "Underground Sounds" (October, 1974).
 Both had a limited printing of only 300 copies.
 The later publication had over 70 pages of bootleg listings.

 Bootleg label from Luxemburg, all releases on this label should be considered unofficial.
-Active in the late 80´s.
+Active in the late 80´s, early 90´s.

 Italian bootleg label, active in the early 1990's.

 Bootleg label from Germany, best known for re-releasing existing bootlegs with poor cover artwork and lots of misspellings.
 Active in the early 90's.

 Bootleg label from Sweden active in the mid 1980's, early 90´s.